nboierzyc/nboierzyc.github.io/_pages/about.md

 Research Interest
 ======
 My research interest lies in Computer Vision and Machine Learning.
-I am currently interested 3D resconstruction of human and objects from videos, as well as their interactions.
+I am currently interested in 3D resconstruction of human and objects from videos, as well as their interactions.
 <br>
 <br>
 <br>